Club Exco: clustering brain extreme communities from multi-channel EEG data: Clustering brain extreme communities

 \subsection{Spherical \texorpdfstring{$k$}--means clustering algorithm}

-Our goal is to cluster EEG channels whose large (absolute) amplitudes in their signals are synchronized---either contemporaneous or with some time delay.
+Our goal is to cluster EEG channels whose large amplitudes in their signals are synchronized---either contemporaneous or with some time delay.
 To do so, we need to define the concept of asymptotic dependence (AD) and asymptotic independence (AI) between pairs of EEG signals.
-In the bivariate setting, the primary measure of asymptotic (in)dependence between two variables $Y_d$ and $Y_{d^{\prime}}$ defined through Eq.~\eqref{eq:yvector} is the tail correlation coefficient computed as
+In the bivariate setting, the primary measure of asymptotic (in)dependence between two variables $Y_d$ and $Y_{d^{\prime}}$ defined through Eq.~\ref{eq:yvector} is the tail correlation coefficient computed as

-where $\mu={\rm E}\left(S_d\right)$, $d = 1, \ldots, D$.
+where $\mu=\E\left(S_d\right)$, $d = 1, \ldots, D$, and ``\(\wedge\)'' denotes the minimum operator, i.e., \(S_d \wedge S_{d^{\prime}} \;=\; \min\bigl(S_d, S_{d^{\prime}}\bigr)\).
 The case $\chi_{dd^{\prime}} = 0$ corresponds to AI while $\chi_{dd^{\prime}} > 0$ corresponds to AD.
-The link to the angular measure is that its distribution determines the occurrence of joint extremes.
+The link to the angular measure reveals that it determines the occurrence of joint extremes.
 Suppose $\mathcal{S}$ has mass on a particular face of the sphere.
 In that case, this implies a positive probability that the corresponding variables experience extremes in synchrony (i.e., they are AD).
 In contrast, if $\mathcal{S}$ has no mass on a specific face, this implies AI for the corresponding variables.
-Our goal is to build a clustering algorithm such that channels are mutually AD within clusters (i.e., we are likely to observe high (absolute) amplitudes of all channels in synchrony) but AI across them.
+Our goal is to build a clustering algorithm such that channels are mutually AD within clusters (i.e., we are likely to observe high amplitudes of all channels in synchrony) but AI across them.